 Okay, a satellite phone is quite the investment… but it’s a life-saver.
-There are many places in Alaska that lack cell service and having a satellite phone like the Garmin inReach Explorer+ will give you peace of mind when you’re in the middle of nowhere.
+Many places in Alaska lack cell service and having a satellite phone like the Garmin inReach will give you peace of mind when you’re in the middle of nowhere.
 Invest in your safety and get yourself a satellite phone.

 21. Portable Charger

 I can’t even tell you how often I run out of battery on my phone or camera.
 Having a portable battery charger is so useful when you’re constantly on the road or on an overnight trip to a cabin that lacks electricity.
 The Goal Zero Sherpa 100PD Power Bank is a good option if you need to charge multiple devices multiple times.

 Even though Alaska only gets about 4 to 6 hours of daylight during the winter months, there are still plenty of days where you’ll want to protect your eyes from the sunlight.
 This is especially important when the sun is reflecting off the snow. goodr OG Sunglasses are a great, affordable option if you tend to lose or break sunglasses like me.

 I hope you already have a reusable water bottle in your kit.
 If not, I love this REI Co-op Nalgene Force of Nature Wide-Mouth Water Bottle design.
 Alaska has amazing water and you can get fill up your water bottle straight from the tap!

 24. Insulated Water Bottle Sleeve

 You can’t really drink water if it’s frozen.
 Get yourself a Nalgene Insulated Sleeve to slow down your water from freezing when you’re outside.
 It will hold a 32 oz. bottle.